quixotic120/SilentStepStick/docu/FAQ.md

 * [Prusa i3 (Danish)](http://qblog.dk/2015/silent-step-sticks-paa-prusa-i3-hephestos/)
 * [Motor Current Setting (English)](https://www.youtube.com/watch?v=R5JgRhSSKUM)

-**RAMPS 1.4 Notes:**
+### RAMPS 1.4 Notes
-If you remove all jumpers for MS1+MS2+MS3, then the SilentStepStick driver will be in 1/16 spreadCycle mode (CFG1=GND, CFG2=open, CFG3=open), because there is a pull-down resistor on MS1 on the RAMPS.
+If you remove all jumpers for MS1+MS2+MS3, then the SilentStepStick TMC2100 driver will be in 1/16 spreadCycle mode (CFG1=GND, CFG2=open, CFG3=open), because there is a pull-down resistor on MS1 on the RAMPS.
 But if you have not an original [RAMPS 1.4](http://reprap.org/wiki/RAMPS_1.4), then your schematics can be different and you have to check the MS-Pin configurations on you board.